What`s new in colorectal cancer research and treatment?

 Several targeted therapies are already used to treat colorectal cancer, including bevacizumab (Avastin), cetuximab (Erbitux), and panitumumab (Vectibix).
 Doctors continue to study the best way to give these drugs to make them more effective.

 Targeted therapies are currently used to treat advanced cancers, but newer studies are trying to determine if using them with chemotherapy in earlier-stage cancers as part of adjuvant therapy may further reduce the risk of recurrence.

 Researchers are studying several vaccines to try to treat colorectal cancer or prevent it from coming back after treatment.
 Unlike vaccines that prevent infectious diseases, these vaccines are meant to boost the patient's immune reaction to fight colorectal cancer more effectively.

 Many types of vaccines are being studied.
-For example, some vaccines involve removing some of the patient's own immune system cells (called dendritic cells) from the blood, exposing them in the lab to a substance that will make them attack cancer cells, and then putting them back into the patient's body.
+For example, some vaccines are created by removing some of the patient's own immune system cells (called dendritic cells) from their blood, exposing them in the lab to a substance that will make them attack cancer cells, and then putting them back into the patient's body.
 At this time, these types of vaccines are only available in clinical trials.

 Last Medical Review: 10/15/2014